JackDca/Mailpilewiki/Getting-started-on-linux.md

 If all is well, you should now be able to run Mailpile.

+**Note:** If you have difficulty installing the LXML package, you can try installing a vendor supplied package instead, e.g. by running `sudo apt-get install python-lxml` or equivalent.

 ## 5. Start Running Mailpile

-You can run Mailpile directly using the command:
+You can now run Mailpile directly using the command:

     ./mp